pottekkat/personal-website/content/posts/hands-on-set-up-ingress-on-kubernetes-with-apache-apisix-ingress-controller.md

 {{< /mermaid >}}

-[Apache APISIX](https://apisix.apache.org/) is an open source API gateway (a fancy reverse proxy) that provides features like authentication, traffic routing, load balancing, canary releases, monitoring, and more.
+[Apache APISIX](https://apisix.apache.org/) is an open source API gateway (a souped-up reverse proxy) that provides features like authentication, traffic routing, load balancing, canary releases, monitoring, and more.
 APISIX also supports custom Plugins and integrates with popular open source projects like [Apache SkyWalking](https://apisix.apache.org/docs/apisix/next/plugins/skywalking/) and [Prometheus](https://apisix.apache.org/docs/apisix/next/plugins/prometheus/).
 To learn more about APISIX, you can see the [official documentation](https://apisix.apache.org/docs/apisix/getting-started/).

-The [Apache APISIX Ingress controller](https://apisix.apache.org/docs/ingress-controller/next/getting-started/) sits between the defined Ingress rules and the APISIX reverse proxy.
+The [Apache APISIX Ingress controller](https://apisix.apache.org/docs/ingress-controller/next/getting-started/) sits between the defined Ingress rules and the APISIX API gateway.
 It configures the proxy to route traffic based on the defined rules.

 {{< mermaid >}}
 flowchart LR